Why Your Brain Replays Conversations at Night (And How to Stop It)

 Unfinished conversations.
 Small worries.
 Old memories.
 Future “what ifs.”

-Your mind is trying to process what it didn’t get to during the day
+So it is not that anything is wrong.
+Your mind is trying to process what it didn’t get to during the day.

 Mental activity tends to increase at bedtime.
 When left to itself, the brain supplies the void with unfinished thoughts.